github/codeql/docs/language/ql-handbook/types.rst

 A class can extend multiple types.
 See :ref:`multiple-inheritance` below.

-To be a valid, a class:
+To be valid, a class:
   - Must not extend itself.
   - Must not extend a :ref:`final` class.
   - Must not extend types that are incompatible.
 (See :ref:`type-compatibility`.)